osilander/bacterial-genomics-intro/ngs-qc/index.rst

    Did the ``fastp`` command not work?
 Remember that if you want to use a new software tool that you have not used yet, it is very likely that you will have to install it.
 Make sure that you have your conda environment activated (``conda activate ngs``) and then install ``fastp``: ``conda install -c bioconda fastp``

-Visualising the results of the QC process
+Visualising the results of the short-read QC process
 ---------------------------

 Run MultiQC
 ~~~~~~~~~~~~~~

 To understand in more detail what the data look like and the results of the trimming process we will view and compare the reports produced by fastp.
 The tool we will do this with is |multiqc|, and it is available on the ``bioconda`` channel as ``multiqc``.
 Install it now (as you did with ``fastp``: ``conda install -c bioconda multiqc``).
 We will also use MultiQC later in the course to understand the results of various tools we apply.
+This is how MultiQC is used:

 .. code-block:: bash

     multiqc --help

     Usage: multiqc [OPTIONS] <analysis directory>

     Main MultiQC run command for use with the click command line, complete